eggjs/egg-security/README.md

 1. To decide whether to enable or disable the xframe security header from the context of the request.
 2. To decide csp policies from different request urls.

-Then we can configure `ctx.securityOptions[name] opts` in the custom middleware or controller,then the current request configuration will overrides the default configuration (new configuration will be merged and override the default project configuration, but only take effect in the current request)
+Then we can configure `ctx.securityOptions[name] opts` in the custom middleware or controller, then the current request configuration will override the default configuration (new configuration will be merged and override the default project configuration, but only take effect in the current request)

 ```js
 async ctx => {